 Crown of Creation, which appeared in 1968, displayed an increasingly political streak and further tightened up their sound.
 Bless Its Pointed Little Head served as a live document, affirming Balin’s later contention that “the stage performance...was the whole point of the band.”
 In 1969 the Airplane performed at both the Woodstock and Altamont rock festivals and released their most overtly political album, Volunteers.
 Thereafter, the group gradually frayed under the weight of diverging viewpoints.
 Kaukonen and Casady paid increasing attention to their blues-based side project, Hot Tuna, while Kantner premiered the name Jefferson Starship on a 1970 side project entitled Blows Against the Empire.
 In 1971 the still-intact Airplane launched a custom label, Grunt, which released records by the band, its offshoots and friends.
 Several more Airplane albums followed, including Bark (1971) and Long John Silver (1972).
 In true contrarian spirit, they entitled their best-of album The Worst of Jefferson Airplane.
 Despite some bright spots, the group was never as vital in the Seventies as they had been in the Sixties—a not-uncommon fate for bands of their vintage.

 After the breakup of Jefferson Airplane in 1972, the various members recorded solo projects, played with other bands and pursued outside interests.Kantner and Slick both released solo projects.
 Kaukonen and Casady reformed as Hot Tuna.
 In 1974, Kantner and Slick reunited and formed Jefferson Starship with Craig Chaquico, Pete Sears, and John Barbata.
-Jefferson Starship would achieve considerably more success in the 1970s than Jefferson Airplane had the decade before.
+Jefferson Starship would achieve considerably more success in the 1970s and 1980s than Jefferson Airplane had the decades before.
 Airplane member Marty Balin would join Jefferson Starship on their second record, Red Octopus.
 The radio-minded Jefferson Starship racked up fifteen Top Forty hits, including the Balin-sung “Miracles” (Number Three).
 Jefferson Starship actually outlasted Jefferson Airplane, though the latter group did reassemble in 1989 for a reunion album and tour.